-With extreme-aged beef from retired dairy cows hitting the headlines this year, we took the opportunity to visit London’s most glamorous new steak restaurant — M on Threadneedle street.
+With extreme-aged beef from retired dairy cows hitting the headlines this year, we took the opportunity to visit one of London’s most glamorous steak restaurants — M on Threadneedle street.

 Culinary historians have suggested that love of steak was the reason man had to learn to control the most basic of elements — fire.
-The word steak is derived from Old Norse the term steikjo — ‘to roast on a spit’ — a method of cooking that has been around as long as there have been flames to harness.
+The word steak is derived from Old Norse the term steikjo — ‘to roast on a spit’.
+This method of cooking that has been around as long as there have been flames to harness.
 Now, chefs are revisiting ancient techniques of flame grilling searching for meaty perfection.

 As Martin watches, hawk-like over the early diners, he has the relaxed air about him of somebody who has done this a thousand times before, but this venture is so much more than a simple restaurant.
 Split into two 100-cover venues — the Japanese- inspired ‘Raw’ and the more traditional ‘Grill’ — as well as a dedicated cocktail bar, it is fair to say that this is one of the most ambitious openings of the past few years.

 “What made me take on this project is that it allows me to showcase the best produce from around the world.
 We have a space that specialises in steak, rather than just a steak restaurant.
 It’s important to me that ‘M’ had a wider offering and that all of the dishes were top-notch; the demographic has become more discerning.”